joshykiran/IT-Cybersecurity-Portfolio/README.md

 📌 **Technologies Used:**
 Azure · Microsoft 365 · Entra ID · Intune · Defender XDR · Sentinel · Terraform · Cloudflare

-👉 *Full step-by-step documentation with screenshots and evidence is available in this repository.*

 ---